JefGrailet/treenet/README.md

 ## Content of this folder

-As the names suggest, *v1/* contains all files related to `TreeNET` v1.0, while *v2/* and *v3/* provides all sources for `TreeNET` v2.3 and `TreeNET` v3.0 (respectively) along related software and datasets which were collected with it.
+As the names suggest, *v1/* contains all files related to `TreeNET` v1.0, while *v2/* and *v3/* provides all sources for `TreeNET` v2.3 and `TreeNET` v3.2 (respectively) along related software and datasets which were collected with it.

 ## Work in progress

-`TreeNET` v3 will soon be updated to fix minor issues and slightly extend some features.
-Afterwards, new ways of building a network tree should be investigated.
+`TreeNET` v3.2 is currently being used on PlanetLab to conduct new measurements.
+In particular, the collected traceroute data and its analysis by `TreeNET` will be studied in order to study traceroute anomalies and improve the construction of the network tree.

 ## Disclaimer